ibraheemdev/seize/README.md

 # Details

 Seize is based on the [Hyaline reclamation scheme].
-Performance is typically on par with or better than epoch based schemes, while memory efficiency is similar to hazard pointers.
-Seize uses reference counting decide when to free memory.
+It uses reference counting to determine when it is safe to free memory.
 However, counters are only used per batch of _retired_ objects, allowing it to avoid the high overhead incurred by traditional reference counting schemes.
+Performance is typically on par or better than epoch based schemes, while memory efficiency is similar to hazard pointers.
 Reclamation is naturally balanced as the thread with the last reference to a batch is the one that frees memory.
 Epochs are also tracked to protect against stalled threads, making reclamation truly lock-free.

 Seize is compatible with all modern hardware that supports common atomic operations such as FAA and CAS.